pulibrary/ops-catchall/projects/springshare_docs/libcal_docs/events.md

 ## LibCal Events

 The LibCal Events module hosts our PUL event calendars, repository of event registration forms, and calendar widgets that are embedded in various library applications (PUL website, Confluence, LibGuides, etc.).
-We have four main calendars in our Events; their purposes in addition to different account levels are explained for users on our [LibCal Confluence page](https://pul-confluence.atlassian.net/wiki/spaces/SS/pages/1769508/Event+Calendars).
+We have four main calendars in our Events; their purposes, in addition to different account levels, are explained for users on our [LibCal Confluence page](https://pul-confluence.atlassian.net/wiki/spaces/SS/pages/1769508/Event+Calendars).
 Below will list some common admin tasks in Events:

 ### Manage Calendar Permissions